abelshinabery/Out-of-the-Woods/Docs/README.md

 <a href="Sprint1/OOTW_Cool_Tones.jpg" target="_blank">Cool Tones</a>: Color Scheme Mock-Ups<br>
 <a href="Sprint1/OOTW_Forest_Tones.jpg" target="_blank">Forest Tones</a>: Color Scheme Mock-Ups<br>
 **Mock-Ups are a Culmination of Research**: Color & Design Theory Research<br>
-<a href="Sprint1/WAI mobile accessibility: Sprint 1 doc pdf.pdf" target="_blank">WAI Mobile Accessibility Notes</a>: General Notes and research on WAI accessibility standards and mobile mapping<br>
+<a href="Sprint1/WAI mobile accessibility" target="_blank">WAI Mobile Accessibility Notes</a>: General Notes and research on WAI accessibility standards and mobile mapping.
+WAI standards are language and platform independent.
+These notes contain the accessibility features most pertinent to our app that we should code in and keep tracking as we go.<br>
-<a href="Sprint1/Color Contrast Check test notes 3.3 pdf.pdf" target="_blank">Contrast Test Notes, Cool Tones</a>: Notes from color contrast tests with cool tones palette<br>
+<a href="Sprint1/Color Contrast Check test notes 3.3 pdf.pdf" target="_blank">Contrast Test Notes, Cool Tones</a>: Notes from color contrast tests with cool tones palette.
+Checked variety of background and foreground colors from our Cool Tones palette (and a few other standard colors) with WAI online contrast checking tool.
+This document has the results from those tests.
+We will need to avoid color pairings with an insufficient contrast ratio in our future designs.<br>
-<a href="Sprint1/Contrast Tests Screenshots.zip" target="_blank">Contrast Test Screenshots, Cool Tones</a>: Screenshots from WebAIM test page of each cool tones contrast test<br>
+<a href="Sprint1/Contrast Tests Screenshots.zip" target="_blank">Contrast Test Screenshots, Cool Tones</a>: Screenshots from WebAIM test page of each cool tones contrast test.
+This contains labeled screenshots from each color test.
+The screenshots make it much easier to see which colors were being tested against each other, how they looked, and how good/bad the test results were.<br>
 <a href="Sprint1/sprint1_safetyappresearch.pdf" target="_blank">Safety App Research<br>
 <a href="Sprint1/WebVsMobile.txt" target="_blank">WebVsMobile.txt<br>